 Recommendation #1:

-The Reconvened WG confirms the GNSO Council’s proposed amendment as outlined in its resolution in May 2017, whereby an agreed definitive list of the full names of the 191 Red Cross National Societies, the International Committee of the Red Cross and the International Federation of Red Cross and Red Crescent Societies are to be placed into Specification 5 of the Base gTLD Registry Agreement.
+The Reconvened WG confirms the GNSO Council’s proposed amendment as outlined in its resolution of 3 May 2017, whereby an agreed definitive, finite list of the full names of the 191 Red Cross National Societies, the International Committee of the Red Cross and the International Federation of Red Cross and Red Crescent Societies are to be placed into Specification 5 of the Base gTLD Registry Agreement.

 Recommendation #2:

-The Reconvened WG confirms the GNSO Council’s proposed amendment as outlined in its resolution of May 2017 whereby an exception procedure is to be put in place for cases where the relevant Red Cross organization wishes to apply for their protected string(s) at the second level.
+The Reconvened WG confirms the GNSO Council’s proposed amendment as outlined in its resolution of 3 May 2017 whereby an exception procedure is to be put in place for cases where the relevant Red Cross Organization wishes to apply for their protected string(s) at the second level.

 Recommendation #3:

-The Reconvened WG recommends that error corrections, additions to and deletions of any entries in the definitive list of reserved names and their agreed variants be made only in accordance with the criteria developed by the WG and listed in Recommendations #4-6 below.
+The Reconvened WG recommends that future error corrections, additions to and deletions of any entries in the definitive list of reserved names and their agreed variants be made only in accordance with the criteria developed by the WG and listed in Recommendations #4-6 below.

 Recommendations in Addition to Proposed Amendment